IN THIS SERIES

 The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.
 Please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

-If you’re interested in getting a business credit card, these tips can help you understand the differences between the two.
+Are you thinking about getting a business credit card in the future?
+If so, these tips can help you understand the big differences between business cards and personal cards.

 Business credit cards are designed for business use